ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 flows if an attacker is able to see traffic on both sides of the proxy.
 Tunnelled packets have similar inference problems.
 An attacker on both sides of the proxy can use the size of ingress and egress packets to correlate packets belonging to the same connection.
-(Absent client-side padding, tunneled packets will typically have a fixed amount of overhead that is removed before their HTTP Datagram contents are written to the target.)
+(Absent client-side padding, tunnelled packets will typically have a fixed amount of overhead that is removed before their HTTP Datagram contents are written to the target.)